RentsV/to-do-service-au25/docs/tutorials/update-a-task.md

 # Tutorial: Update a task

 In this tutorial, you learn to update an existing task.
-It will take about 15 minutes to complete.
+It takes about 15 minutes to complete.

 ## Before you start